Historic Boat Tours

 The refreshing waters of Wakulla Springs have long been an alluring attraction.
 Glass-bottom boats giving passengers remarkable underwater views have been part of the spring’s history as far back as 1875 when locals entertained visitors in a rowboat with a windowpane hull.
 The incredible water clarity aided the recovery of a complete mastodon skeleton that remains on display at the Museum of Florida History in Tallahassee.

 River Boat Tours

-The boat tours run daily weather permitting (Temperatures must be above 40 degrees and tours are not conducted during thunderstorms.)
+The river boat tours run 365 days a year weather permitting (Temperatures must be above 40 degrees and tours are not conducted during thunderstorms).
 The boats are 30 feet long and have a roof.
 Wheelchair-accessible boats are available upon request.
-A manual wheelchair is available for use upon request at the waterfront visitors center.
+A manual wheelchair is also available for use upon request at the waterfront visitors center.